-By timothy from Slashdot's rapture-of-the-deep department
+By samzenpus from Slashdot's what-did-you-say? department

-By timothy from Slashdot's clarke-was-involved-kubrick-was-committed department
+By Soulskill from Slashdot's insurance-companies-to-soon-require-full-body-prints department

-By timothy from Slashdot's knows-it-when-it-sees-it department
+By Soulskill from Slashdot's jury-still-out-on-today's-best-actual-reality department

 An anonymous reader writes: Samsung took a distinctly different tack from Oculus VR in developing virtual reality tech.
 Whereas Oculus has a dedicated device, Samsung simply has a high-tech piece of headgear that you strap a Galaxy Note 4 phone into.
 A review popped up at Ars Technica after a month using the device, and they say it works surprisingly well.
 Quoting: "Though the weight of the two units is comparable, the Gear VR benefits from a strap system that distributes that weight on the upper forehead and the back of the skull rather than through an elastic death grip around the eye area."